howdoicomputer/junar/README.md

 ### Support

 This wrapper supports Junar API v1.0 and is tested using Ruby 2.1.1.
-I have no plans to support 1.9.X version of Ruby.
+I have no plans to support the 1.9.X version of Ruby.